Written by Cecilia and Joakim Furusten, owners of Oyster 56 'Bliss'

 After we arrived in Ipswich, we had the boat up on the hard at Fox’s to apply new Coppercoat anti-fouling, as well as getting some other items fixed.
 We sailed home to Sweden in March 2018 to get Bliss ready for our big adventure.
 We had managed to quit work a year earlier and were really looking forward to starting our journey.

 In June 2018, we had a farewell party with family and friends in Stockholm.
 Then we were on our way.
 It felt so exciting and a little bit unreal to finally take off.

 Our route went through the Nordoost See Canal/Kiel Canal and down the west coast of Europe.
-Instead of going straight across the Bay of Biscay to La Coruna, we went to La Rochelle and San Sebastian first.
+Instead of going straight across the Bay of Biscay to La Coruna, we fully embraced sailing in Europe and went to La Rochelle and San Sebastian first.
 As we discovered, there are very nice places to visit in Brittany and the northern coast of Spain and we are glad we took that route.

 After La Coruna, we continued to Portugal, Madeira, the Salvage Islands, the Canary Islands and onto Cape Verde.

 We are always sailing doublehanded and have never felt that we need more people onboard.
 We use all the sails that we have, including the spinnaker that has a snuffer.
 It works very well with the furling headsails and the in-mast furling main, both of which are equipped with strong hydraulic furlers.